Health (HLTH)

 Students apply the epidemiological, biostatistical methods of investigation to international, national, state, and local health issues.
 Additionally, the historical and philosophical foundations of community health are presented with an orientation to current health programs, medical care trends, and health problems experienced by diverse populations.

-Students study the major factors which determine health or illness, including how populations respond to various determinants of health including lifestyle, heredity, environment, and health care resources.
+Students explore the major factors which determine health or illness, including how populations respond to various determinants of health including lifestyle, heredity, environment, and health care resources.
+Course topics may include human ecological theories, social determinants of health, preventive and protective factors, and evidence-based program analyses.

-This course examines the relationship between social justice and public health through the analysis of the social determinants of health in at-risk populations.
-Students describe, measure, and evaluate the consequences of societal injustices; critically analyze public policies, interventions, and services; and apply community-based methods for reducing population health inequities.
+Students examine the relationship among underserved and rural populations and public health through the analysis of the social determinants of health in at-risk populations.
+Students describe, measure, and evaluate public health policy; critically analyze public policies, interventions, and services; and apply community-based methods for reducing population health disparities.

-This course provides an integrative framework for analyzing the mental, physical, social, and health issues of immigrants, refugees, and migrant populations.
-Students analyze population health issues facing these diverse groups; the effect of their home country on their level and quality of health; the cultural, social, and religious barriers to health; the ramification of war zones and humanitarian crises; the effect of man-made and natural disasters in their home country; and the legal and economic constraints to health and social services in the US and other countries.
+Students use integrative frameworks to analyze the mental, physical, social, and health issues of migrant and refugee populations.
+Students evaluate population health issues facing these diverse groups; the effect of their home country on their level and quality of health; the cultural, social, and religious barriers to health; the ramification of war zones and humanitarian crises; the effect of man-made and natural disasters in their home country; and the political, legal, and economic constraints to health and social services in the US and other countries.

 Prerequisite: Admission to the Master of Public Health Program, or permission of instructor.